Shake Shack: IPO and continued expansion

 By August 2014, Shake Shack outlets had begun operating in California, Connecticut, Delaware, Washington, D.C., Florida, Georgia, Illinois, Maryland, Massachusetts, New Hampshire, New Jersey, Nevada, Pennsylvania, Texas and Virginia, in addition to the New York locations.
 That month, reports surfaced that the company was preparing to go public with an IPO and was discussing an underwriting with a number of investment banks, including J.P.
 Morgan, Morgan Stanley and Goldman Sachs.

 On January 29, 2015, Shake Shack priced its IPO at $21 per share.
 On the morning of January 30, 2015, it began trading on the NYSE at $47 per share under the ticker symbol SHAK.
 In April 2015, shares hit prices of $72, and hit a high of about $90 in May 2015.
 In its IPO filing, the company stated that it planned to expand its domestic footprint to 450 company-operated stores.
 While no end date was given for that expansion, the company indicated its intention to open at least 10 restaurants each fiscal year, though it later amended that target to 12 a year and then again later in 2016 to 14 stores a year, a goal that would result in a total of 450 stores in approximately 25 years.
 Later that May, Shake Shack filed for a trademark for the term "chicken shack" leading to speculation that the company would serve chicken sandwiches.
-The company temporarily introduced chicken sandwiches to its Brooklyn on July 7, 2015.
+The company temporarily introduced chicken sandwiches to its Brooklyn branches on July 7, 2015.
 In January 2016, Shake Shack introduced chicken sandwiches across locations in the United States, having previously started serving them at all Brooklyn Shake Shack locations.

 On August 31, 2016, Shake Shack announced it would begin room service at the Chicago Athletic Association Hotel, the first hotel in America to offer in-room Shake Shack.

-In November 2016, the first Houston, Texas, location opened inside the Galleria; by March 2017, another opened inside Minute Maid Park in Downtown Houston, with another to open there in August 2019, the 5th overall in the city.
+In November 2016, the first Houston, Texas, location opened inside the Galleria; by March 2017, another opened inside Daikin Park in Downtown Houston, with another to open there in August 2019, the 5th overall in the city.
 The city's 3rd opened at Rice Village in March 2018.
 By December, the city's 4th opened in Montrose district.
-In mid-December 2016, Delaware opened its very first in Newark.
+In mid-December 2016, Delaware opened its first in Newark.
 In February 2017, the first Michigan location was opened in downtown Detroit.
 A second Michigan location in Troy opened on October 25, 2017.
 On May 10, 2017, Shake Shack opened their first Kentucky location at The Summit at Fritz Farm in Lexington.
 That June, the company announced a location would open in Charlotte, North Carolina, in late 2017, becoming the first Shake Shack in the Carolinas.
 California's 5 locations were all in L.A.
 County, until the 6th had opened in San Diego on October 20, 2017 at Westfield UTC.
 The other San Diego location opened in Mission Valley in late 2017, as did a South Bay location in El Segundo in October.